 Lastly, there was the matter of Shawn.
 She had no clue what happened to him or the feline that appeared that night.
 It made her skin crawl just to think about him.
 She had no idea why he knew who she was, or why he came after her.
-She had never been the same since always thinking someone was watching her and always looking over her shoulder to make sure no one was.
+She wasn’t the same since, always thinking someone was watching her and always looking over her shoulder to make sure no one was.

 “Katherine you’re late!”